 Case/Contentions of the case:

-The first contention was that, the amendment was discriminatory in nature and violative of the fundamental right guaranteed under Article 14, 19 (1) (g) and 21 of the Constitution is also not beneficial to the interest of the common people and the country.
-It was contended that, amendment to the Act prevented advocates who are more qualified in preparing documents, drafting, transact business before the Controller of Patent, instead it permitted only the degree holders in science, engineering or technology, who have passed the departmental examination conducted by the respondents to be presented as patent agent; curtailing the profession of legal practitioners against the Advocates Act, 1961, such an amendment could not be deemed as a reasonable classification within the purview of Article 14 or as an reasonable restriction under fundamental rights guaranteed under Article 19 (1) (g).
+The first contention was that the amendment was discriminatory in nature and violative of the fundamental right guaranteed under Article 14, 19 (1) (g) and 21 of the Constitution is also not beneficial to the interest of the common people and the country.
+It was contended that amendment to the Act prevented advocates who are more qualified in preparing documents, drafting, transact business before the Controller of Patent, instead it permitted only the degree holders in science, engineering, or technology, who have passed the departmental examination conducted by the respondents to be presented as a patent agent; curtailing the profession of legal practitioners against the Advocates Act, 1961, such an amendment could not be deemed as a reasonable classification within the purview of Article 14 or as a reasonable restriction under fundamental rights guaranteed under Article 19 (1) (g).

 It was argued by the petitioner, that advocates being law graduates of recognized law college or university are entitled to practice as per Section 30 of the Advocates Act, however, after the unreasonable amendment, an advocate has to depend on the other category of patent agent for drafting, filing and appearing before the Controller of Patterns, hence, the amendment is violating Article 21 of the Constitution.

-Furthermore, right of patent agents under Section 127 and section 132 (b) of the patent act, itself makes it clear that the same is nothing but the normal duty of any advocate relating to drafting, presenting, filing papers and arguing cases before the Court or Tribunal or other authority, though the nomenclature is patent agents, for which, qualification has been prescribed under Section 126 of the Act, to register as patent agent.
+Furthermore, the right of patent agents under Section 127 and section 132 (b) of the patent act, itself makes it clear that the same is nothing but the normal duty of any advocate relating to the drafting, presenting, filing papers, and arguing cases before the Court or Tribunal or other authority, though the nomenclature is patent agents, for which, the qualification has been prescribed under Section 126 of the Act, to register as a patent agent.

-Consequent to this judgment, any advocate holding degree in science, engineering or technology would be eligible to file, appear and undertake all responsibilities of a patent agent.
-He is not required to qualify any exam to practice as a patent agent.
+Consequent to this judgment, any advocate holding degree in science, engineering, or technology would be eligible to file, appear, and undertake all responsibilities of a patent agent.
+He is not required to qualify for any exam to practice as a patent agent.